jundalisay/sp/content/en/research/schopenhauer/world/vol-1/chapter-28.md

 ---
 heading: Chapter 28
-title: "The diversity of Ideas"
+title: "The Diversity of Ideas"
 date: 2025-09-20
 description: ""
 weight: 88